oddy-boop/Edusync-git/src/supabase/policies.md

 $$ LANGUAGE sql SECURITY DEFINER SET search_path = '';

 -- ================================================================================================
--- Section 5: All RLS Policies for a Multi-Tenant Architecture -- ================================================================================================
+-- Section 6: All RLS Policies for a Multi-Tenant Architecture -- ================================================================================================

 -- --- Table: schools ---
--- Only super_admins can manage schools.
 ALTER TABLE public.schools ENABLE ROW LEVEL SECURITY;
-DROP POLICY IF EXISTS "Allow service_role full access" ON public.schools;
 DROP POLICY IF EXISTS "Super admins can manage schools" ON public.schools;
 DROP POLICY IF EXISTS "Public can read schools" ON public.schools;
 CREATE POLICY "Super admins can manage schools" ON public.schools FOR ALL USING (is_super_admin()) WITH CHECK (is_super_admin());